-One of the great things about living in Indianapolis is the sheer number of parks.
+One of the great things about living in Indianapolis is the sheer number of parks and the proximity to some amazing hiking trails and paths.
 Driving around the city, you don’t have to go far before you discover yet another place to play with your children.
 Many of these parks not only have play equipment and hard spaces for sports activities, but they also have hiking trails that you can enjoy, enabling you to escape urban living for minutes or hours and enjoy the great outdoors in the center of a bustling city.

 Eagle Creek Park is one of the largest city parks in America and is definitely one of the gems of Indianapolis.
 Not only are there a variety of activities to enjoy such as the Ornithology and Earth Discovery Centers, boat rental, playgrounds, and the swimming beach, Eagle Creek boasts a number of hiking trails that the whole family can enjoy.
 Pack a picnic lunch and make it a day trip that you’ll want to repeat often!